Connectedness

 (1) Let \(C\) be a component and \(x \in C\).
 By hypothesis \(x\) has a path-connected open

-neighborhood, all of whose points are reachable) and its complement within the component is open by
+reachable, and its complement within the component is open by the same argument.
+Since the

-connected space is a single component, hence a single path component, hence path-connected; the
+(3) Immediate from (2).
+A connected space is a single component, hence a single path

-\(\mathbb{R}^n\) — manifestly path-connected.
-Manifolds are therefore locally path-connected, and for
+in \(\mathbb{R}^n\), and such balls are manifestly path-connected.
+Manifolds are therefore locally

 Compactness